LCI Seminar Equity Scholarship

 For BIPOC Individuals in QBP Communities

-QBP is sponsoring scholarships for BIPOC LCI Seminars in its home communities of Reno, Nevada, Denver, Colorado, Minneapolis, Minnesota, and Lancaster, Pennsylvania.
+QBP is sponsoring scholarships for BIPOC LCI Seminars in its home communities of Colorado, Minnesota, Pennsylvania.
 These LCI Seminars are being hosted by League member groups in those areas.
 To learn more about these seminars and the League's partnership with QBP, visit our blog announcement.
-Black people, Indigenous people, and people of color who would like to attend a QBP-sponsored LCI Seminar should apply through the League member groups hosting the LCI Seminars:
+Black people, Indigenous people, and people of color who would like to attend a QBP-sponsored LCI Seminar should apply through the League LCI Seminar Equity Scholarship for Individuals.

 Become a subscriber